-A GUIDE TO MINIMIZING THE RISK OF IT ASSET DISPOSITION

-Who is concerned about risk?
-They may not think about it terms of risk, but almost everyone at your organization is worried about the chinks in its armor.
+A GUIDE TO MINIMIZING THE RISK OF IT ASSET DISPOSITION WE DO ITAD RIGHT organization is worried about the chinks in its armor.
 Where is your organization exposed to uncertain factors that can negatively affect its objectives and bottom line?
 The task of identifying these factors and accounting for them - minimizing the likelihood of their occurrence - is risk management.
 Modern best practices for businesses and other corporate enterprises call for the development of a risk management strategy that will identify the top risks faced by an organization as well as implement a plan for dealing with them.